No trip to Rome would be complete without indulging in the city’s renowned Roman-Jewish cuisine at one of the best kosher restaurants in Rome.

-No Roman holiday would be complete without indulging in the city’s renowned cuisine.
-And central to the capital’s culinary culture is its innovative creation: ‘la cucina ebraica-romana.’
-Literally translating as ‘Jewish-Roman Cuisine’, its dishes bring out the best in Jewish and Middle Eastern flavours and Italian passion for fresh produce and simplicity.
+Central to the capital’s culinary culture is its innovative creation, ‘la cucina ebraica-romana’ which translates as Jewish-Roman Cuisine.
+Its dishes bring out the best in Jewish and Middle Eastern flavours and Italian passion for fresh produce and simplicity.

 Via del Portico d’Ottavia, 51

 Bona Pizza Romana in Teglie – among the best kosher restaurants in Rome for pizza

 Meaning “Really Good Roman Pizza,” Bona Pizza puts its money where its mouth is and lives up to its name by serving a delectable range of pizza al taglio (by the slice).
 You’ll find a few branches dotted around the city center, but only the store in the Jewish Ghetto serves up exclusively kosher pizza.
 Eat-in or take-away for the perfect snack or light lunch.

 Where to find Bona Pizza Romana in Teglie: Via del Portico d’Ottavia, 7